Executive Administrative Assistant

 Robbinsville remains a leader in the small business community thanks in part to a "Keep it Local" program that not only encourages keeping revenue and jobs in town, but one that has donated over $10,000 to its network of charities since 2016.
 Business-friendly policies and procedures have allowed builders and tenants to streamline the process of getting projects approved and completed in an expedited manner.
 In 2009, Mayor Fried promoted changes to the Township’s sign ordinance, a small business advertising partnership, and marketing support for grand openings in the Township.
 Changing the town's name from Washington Township to Robbinsville Township was approved by a 3-to-1 margin by voters in November, 2007.

 Mayor Fried’s commitment to economic growth is balanced by his attention to quality of life and recreation.
 He has preserved over 1,000 acres of open space and continues to limit new residential housing in order to keep school enrollment, and municiplal taxes, down.
 Additionally, his administration has fostered an almost unprecedented climate of community service.
-Mayor Fried has used State of the Township events from 2015-2017 to raise over $100,000 for those in need and to encourage others to "Pay it Forward."
+Mayor Fried has used State of the Township events from 2015-2017 to raise nearly $150,000 for those in need and to encourage others to "Pay it Forward."

 In October of 2017, Mayor Fried was named The Arc Mercer's Community Hero Award recipient for Robbinsville's continued embrace of individuals with special needs.
 Additionally, Mr. Fried has made inclusionary housing for individuals with special needs and/or disabilities a key component of the Township's Affordable Housing Plan recently submitted to the State of the Jersey.